compose-spec/compose-spec/deploy.md

 ### mode

-`mode` define the replication model used to run the service on platform.
+`mode` defines the replication model used to run the service on the  platform.
 Either `global` (exactly one container per physical node) or `replicated` (a specified number of containers).
 The default is `replicated`.

 ```yml
 services: